 3. Unit is Uninhabitable

-Every state has specific health and safety codes that provide minimum standards for rental units, and Kentucky is no different.
+Most states have specific health and safety codes that provide minimum standards for rental units, and Kentucky is no different.

 - Compliance.
 Comply with applicable building and housing codes materially affecting health and safety.

 - Repairs.
 Make all repairs and do whatever is necessary to put and keep the premises in a fit and habitable condition.